 – There is also a small segment of the security forces like the police that is corrupt and willing to frame others.
 The threat from these people is there regardless of whether any automated surveillance or information-gathering measures are taken.
 However, with crimes such as photo-enforced traffic violations, if the automated system is assumed to be infallible, then if the criminals gain control of it, they will use it for extortion.

-Having raised all these actual and potential harms, we should return to the most correct means of argument, the complete quantitative perspective:
+Having raised all these actual and potential harms, we should return to the most correct means of argument, the complete quantitative perspective, such as:

 – If you say I want to deter and prosecute the murderers by tracking every person everywhere, how many murders will I avoid with these, vs. the alternatives/status quo?